GSCloud/docker_wordpress/README.md

 - debug - install and run WP in the foreground
 - config - display Docker compose configuration
 - jsoncontrol - display a set of control commands in JSON
+- lock - lock installation for writing
+- unlock - unlock installation for writing
 - logs - display logs
 - purge - delete persistent data ❗️
 - docs - transpile documentation into PDF